-1.4 Financial Instruments (continued)
+1.4 Classification, recognition, presentation and derecognition of financial instruments (continued)

 Loans and receivables

 The Scheme's receivables comprise 'trade and other receivables' and 'cash and cash equivalents' in the statement of financial position.
 Receivables are subsequently carried at amortised cost using the effective interest method.